theo-armour/pages/04-health-and-fitness/wellness/README.md

 ***

-Dominiqua Gaspar died at 5:25 pm.
+Dominique Gaspar died at 5:25 pm.

 After dinner, I read the message from Edina.
 I went down and sat next to Dominique's bed.
 Mostly I looked at her face - just slightly gaunt and gray.
 I put my hand on her knee.
 Even through the blanket, her knee was still warm.
 A few times I sang the "Tender Shepherd" lullaby to her.
 Mostly I looked at her face and my mind's eye flashed on images of her from the past few months.

 I talked with Roxanna, Dominique's caregiver.
 She said that Dominique slipped away calmly.
 Edina and Flora were both there.

 Goodbye Dominique.
 You have left me a legacy replete with the twists and turns of friendly new connections in my life.
 Thank you.